Villafranca d'Asti, the “queen of rivers” all to discover.

 To be seen.

-Must be visited the Collegiate of Saint Elena, parish church with baroque lines built in the seventeenth century, Palazzo Aghemio, eighteenth-century building now home to the parish oratory, the deconsecrated Church of Saint Giovanni Evangelista, once the seat of the Confraternity of Battuti Neri and now used as theater, the Church of Madonna della Neve (or of Vulpilio), built between the 12th and the 13th century and which still preserves Romanesque traces in the apse.
+Must be visited the Collegiate of Saint Elena, Palazzo Aghemio, the deconsecrated Church of Saint Giovanni Evangelista, and the Church of Madonna della Neve (or of Vulpilio).

-The territory of Villafranca d'Asti is dotted with votive piers (there are eighteen included in the Maps section of the municipal site) as evidence of the deep-rooted religious cult in the area: their discovery, in stages, is a valid starting point for a historical-religious itinerary.
+The territory of Villafranca d'Asti is dotted with votive piers as evidence of the deep-rooted religious cult in the area.

-For lovers of picnics and trips out of town, there is the presence of a Bialbero, a cherry tree grown on top of a mulberry tree, in the Garavello Region.
+For lovers of picnics and trips out of town, there is the presence of a Bialbero, a cherry tree growing on top of a mulberry tree.